University of Computer Studies (Maubin): Students' union

-In 2019, students' union is officially established, is called UCSMUB Students' Union.
+In 2019, the students' union is officially established, which is called UCSMUB Students' Union.

 Student associations/clubs

 During the 2017–2018 academic year, IT Club was founded with the support of professors and teachers, and it was recognized by the rector of the university.
 And it is known as IT Club UCSMUB.

-Music Club, Dance Club, Handmade Club and E-Sport Club are established as students' clubs by the students' union.
+Music Club, Dance Club, Handmade Club, and E-Sport Club are established as students' clubs by the students' union.

 Product show

-On February 22, 2019, the Product show of the university was held.
+On February 22, 2019, the Product show at the university was held.
 Students showed 41 products in total.
 "Information System of Private Hospital", "Trip Advisor" and "Garden System" won the first, second, third prize respectively in the product show.
 "Smart Restaurant", "APineKine" and "Smart Township System" won the consolation prizes.